 Since we have been looking for movie locations in Berlin since we started our blog, from Run Lola Run to Dark, we knew we would have to visit these locations, take all the pictures possible, and come back here to share the story with you.

 Unlike many other blogs around the internet, we prefer to use the fact that we are based in Berlin and visit the locations from Queen’s Gambit on our own instead of using pictures that someone found online.
-This is why some places are not going to appear here with all the glory that they deserve.
+This is why some places will not appear here with all the glory they deserve.

 The Henry Clay High School in Lexington

 When Beth Harmon plays in her first chess competition, she heads to the Henry Clay High School in Lexington.
-We can see some shots from the outside area in the series, with a building made of bricks.
-Most of the scenes are inside a building, in what seems to be a gymnasium.
+We can see some shots from the outside area in the series, with a brick building.
+Most of the scenes are inside a building in what seems to be a gymnasium.

 The Ben Snyder’s Department Store

 I believe it happens in the second episode when Beth’s adoptive mother takes her shopping.
 There is an outside scene where they cross a road that is clearly not in Berlin.
 But once they are in the shop, they are back in Germany.
 The exterior shots were done in Toronto, but inside, they are in Berlin-Friedrichshain.

 These scenes were filmed inside Humana, a vintage clothes store.

 In the pictures here, you can see that the production company only had to hide a few elements since Humana looks like a piece of the past.